McKay42/mph-model-viewer/README.md

 ## Usage
 * Copy your ```*.bin``` model and texture files into ```/<ModelViewer>/mph/models/``` and ```/<ModelViewer>/mph/textures/``` respectively
 * Exported files will go into ```/<ModelViewer>/exports/```
+* Keep the exported collada and png files together in the same directory (for importing)

 ## Controls
 * [W][A][S][D] = Move